General Dentistry Service Including Cleanings, Fillings, and More

 Extractions

-Dental extractions, (tooth removal) are sometimes necessary because of badly fractured teeth, extreme loss, or decay, remove wisdom teeth, and to make room for orthodontic treatment.
-We do surgical and non-surgical extractions in our office.
+Dental extractions, (tooth removal) are sometimes necessary because of badly fractured teeth, bone loss, decay, to remove wisdom teeth or to make room for orthodontic treatment.
+We do surgical and non surgical extractions in our office, complex cases may be referred out to oral surgery.

 Root Canals